diontimmer/ComfyUI-Vextra-Nodes/README.md

 Read about pixel sorting [here](http://satyarth.me/articles/pixel-sorting/).

 ### Swap Color Mode (Black & White)
 Swap the color mode to luminescence or single channel, useful for making mask or simply making stuff black & white.
+Also useful when changing rgb modes.

 ### Solid Color
 Generates an empty solid color image with options for color, size and batch size.

-### Chromatic Aberration
+### Glitch This
-Chromatic Abarration adds a color shift to the image.
-Useful for making the image look more "analog".
+Add the Glitch This! effect.

 ### Add Text To Image
 Supply the path to a .ttf file and add text to an image input.
 Has options for achor placement, rotation, color and more.

-### Blending
+### Play Sound
-Blending node that supports various blending modes.
-Uses [blend-modes](https://github.com/flrs/blend_modes) under the hood.
-Will install the module upon installation.
+Play sound during execution.

-### Displacement
+### Prettify Prompt (PromptGen)
-Displacement node that can distort an image using a supplied mask.
+Prettify prompt using gpt2 AI model.

 ### Generate Noise
 Generate various noises to use in masks or blending.